This set of Mechanical Behaviour Questions and Answers for Campus interviews focuses on “Variables Affecting Impact Value”.

 d) Keyhole shaped

-Explanation: A shallow V-shaped notch is preferred in Charpy test.
+Explanation: A shallow V-shaped notch is preferred in the Charpy test.
 It is because sharp notch raises yield stress and transition temperature.

 6. The energy absorbed by a notched test bar of a ductile material under impact load is commonly called ________